If you're aged 14 to 16 and in Years 10 or 11, this is the category for you!

 You’re welcome to enter in one or all four – and there’s a discounted rate when you do.

-You can enter as many monologues as you like, but since there’s an entry fee for each, we recommend submitting the one you feel is strongest and has the best chance of being shortlisted.
+You can enter as many monologues as you like, but as there is an entry fee for each, we recommend submitting the one you feel is strongest and has the best chance of being shortlisted.

 This is one of the hardest questions to answer, as we don’t use a strict marking scheme or fixed criteria.